 Dry eye syndrome is typically caused by low production of tears or low-quality tears.
 While eye drops or artificial tears may provide temporary relief, speak to your [eye-doctor] about the best treatment for long-term relief.

-No need to put up with dry eye anymore! our team of eye doctors in Mississauga will determine the underlying cause of your dry eye symptoms and prescribe the treatment that’s right for you.
+No need to put up with dry eye anymore!
+Our eye doctors at Mississauga Vision Centre and Brampton Vision Centre in Mississauga & Brampton will determine the underlying cause of your dry eye symptoms and prescribe the treatment that’s right for you.
 Contact us to schedule your appointment.

 Our practice serves patients from Mississauga & Brampton, Vaughan, Oakville, and Toronto, Ontario and surrounding communities.